datacarpentry/semester-biology/about/why-should-you-take-this-class.md

 ---
 layout: page
-title: Why should you take this class?
+title: Why should you take this workshop?
 ---

 Because [we should invest more in the transition to sustainable agriculture](https://www.ucsusa.org/food-agriculture/advance-sustainable-agriculture/counting-on-agroecology).